Pro anglers to chase big fish and big money on Madison area lakes

 In addition, this year’s tournament stop in Madison, its first since 2016, could be repeated in years to come.
 Tournament organizers are considering making Madison a regular stop.

-"It's something we're discussing," Widlaki said.
-"We'll see moving forward.
-It might fall right in their again but I don't know yet."
+“It’s something we’re discussing,” Widlacki said.
+“We’ll see moving forward.
+It might fall right in there again but I don’t know yet.”

 Virtually all of the anglers in the tournament will use conventional bait casting rods and throw lures like bucktails, which can consist of spinners, feathers and tinsel; glide and jerk baits and top-water lures all made of metal, wood and hard plastics.